Creighton Mine: Ore minerals

 86% of the precious metal mineralogy at the mine consists of PGE sulfarsenides, 9% is sperrylite, 5% is michenerite, and 0.1% is electrum.
-These minerals are generally found hosted by pentlandite and pyrrhotote.
+These minerals are generally found hosted by pentlandite and pyrrhotite.
 Michenerite, however, is found near or hosted by silicate minerals.
 Euhedral zoning with an " irarsite (IrAsS) core, an outer layer of hollingworthite (RhAsS), and a PGE-rich Ni cobaltite rim (CoAsS)" is common of the PGE sulfarsenides found at the mine.
 Osmium bearing rhenium sulfides also have documented occurrences at Creighton Mine.

 Common ore minerals found at the Creighton mine include chalcopyrite, cubanite, galena, ilmenite, magnetite, pentlandite, pyrite, and pyrrhotite.
 Less common and non-ore minerals which occur at the mine include altaite, argentopentlandite, arsenopyrite, biotite, bornite, cassiterite, cobaltite, epidote, froodite, gersdorffite, gold, heazlewoodite, hessite, hollingworthite, insizwaite, irarsite, kotulskite, marcasite, maslovite, melonite, merenskyite, michenerite, millerite, moncheite, muscovite, nickeline, parkerite, quartz, rutile, silver, sperrylite, sphalerite, stützite, tin, and tsumoite.